 Sources of Air Pollution

 When we try to study the sources of Air pollution, we usually enlist a series of activities and interactions that create these pollutants.
-There are two types of sources that we will take a look, namely Natural sources and Man-made sources.
+There are two types of sources that we will take a look at;

 Natural Sources